Pre-order now

 • Jonesy, the cat from the sci-fi horror film "Alien", left a lasting impression in a crucial scene.

-These characters show how versatile and memorable orange cats can be in the entertainment industry.
+These characters demonstrate how versatile and memorable orange cats can be in the entertainment industry.

-If you're looking for creative and fitting nicknames for your orange cat, there are plenty of fun and unique options.
-Here are some popular names that can beautifully reflect your cat's bright coat color:
+If you're looking for creative and fitting nicknames for your orange cat, there are many fun and unique options.
+Here are some popular names that can beautifully reflect your cat's vibrant fur color:

-• Sunny – for cats who shine like the sun.
+• Sunny – for cats that shine like the sun.

-• Goldie – perfect for cats with a golden shimmer in their fur.
+• Goldie – perfect for cats with a golden sheen in their fur.

-• Caramel – for cats with a softer, caramel tone.
+• Caramel – for cats with a softer, caramel-colored tone.

 • Pumpkin – ideal for cats that have the color of a ripe pumpkin.

-• Amber – named after the precious, orange resin.
+• Amber – named after the precious, orange-colored resin.

-• Chester – a classic name that exudes warmth and friendliness.
+• Chester – a classic name that radiates warmth and friendliness.

-Each of these names can highlight your cat's personality and appearance in a charming way.
+Each of these names can charmingly highlight your cat's personality and appearance.

-How Flappie can help cat owners of orange cats
+How Flappie can help owners of orange cats

-Owners of orange cats know that their lively and curious pets often go on adventures outside.
-Flappie 's smart cat flap helps ensure that these adventures do not end with unwanted surprises.
-Thanks to selective access control and prey detection through camera and AI technology, Flappie can prevent the cat from bringing prey such as mice or birds into the house.
-This not only protects the home from clutter and dirt, but also the cat's health.
+Owners of orange cats know that their lively and curious pets often go on outdoor adventures.
+The Flappie smart cat flap helps ensure that these adventures don't end with unwanted surprises.
+Thanks to selective access control and prey detection using camera and AI technology, Flappie can prevent the cat from bringing prey like mice or birds into the house.
+This not only protects the home from mess and dirt, but also the cat's health.

 The Flappie app also offers the ability to monitor and control your orange cat's behavior, no matter where you are.
-You'll receive push notifications when your cat tries to come home with prey and you can control the flap remotely.
-This gives you the peace of mind that your home and your furry friend are well protected, even when you're not home.
-Visit flappie.ch to learn more about this innovative solution.
+You'll receive push notifications when your cat tries to bring home prey and can control the flap remotely.
+This gives you peace of mind knowing that your home and your furry friend are well protected, even when you're away.
+Visit flappiedoors.com to learn more about this innovative solution.

 Frequently Asked Questions

-Orange cats can be both common domestic cats and specific breeds such as the Turkish Angora, Exotic Shorthair or Persian.
-Breeds in which the orange coat color is more common include the American Bobtail, Exotic Shorthair and Devon Rex.
+Orange cats can be either ordinary domestic cats or specific breeds such as the Turkish Angora, the Exotic Shorthair, or the Persian.
+Breeds where orange fur is more common include the American Bobtail, the Exotic Shorthair, and the Devon Rex.

 Can orange cats be female?

 Yes, orange cats can be female.
-However, it is rarer to find female orange cats because they require two genes for the orange coat color, one on each X chromosome.
-Male cats, on the other hand, only require one gene on their X chromosome, which is why there are more male orange cats.
+However, it's rarer to find female orange cats because they need two genes for the orange coat color, one on each X chromosome.
+Male cats, on the other hand, only need one gene on their X chromosome, which is why there are more male orange cats.

 What is special about red cats?

-Red or orange cats have a distinctive coat color caused by the pigment pheomelanin, which is also found in red-haired people.
-In addition, all orange cats have a striped pattern in their coat, never a solid color.
-These cats are also known for their pronounced sociability and friendly nature and are considered to be very communicative.
+Red or orange cats have a striking coat color caused by the pigment pheomelanin, which is also found in red-haired humans.
+Furthermore, all orange cats have a striped pattern in their fur, never a solid color.
+These cats are also known for their sociable and friendly nature and are considered very communicative.